Donnie Ecker

+Early life

 Ecker graduated from Los Altos High School in Los Altos, California, in 2004.
 He played baseball and football at Los Altos, and received an athletic scholarship to the University of Nevada for football.
 The Cincinnati Reds of Major League Baseball (MLB) selected him in the 28th round of the 2004 MLB draft.
 Though Ecker did not sign with the Reds, he opted to focus on baseball.